minjikoo3/dsci-100-final-project/README.md

 mutate(gender = as.factor(gender))

 ### Data Standardization
-To ensure that all numerical features have a consistent scale, played_hours and Age are standardized using the scale() function.
+To ensure that all numerical features have a consistent scale, played_hours and Age are standardized using the `scale()` function.
 This ensures that all numerical variables have a mean of 0 and a standard deviation of 1, improving model performance.

-players_scaled <- players_tidy %>%
+players_scaled <- players_tidy |>
 mutate(played_hours = scale(played_hours), Age = scale(Age))

 ### Data Splitting (Training & Testing Sets)